Kogbaraburabari/PythonProjects/bank-marketing-case-study-analysis/README.md

 campaigns?

-Answering this allows the bank to shift from a one-size-fits-all campaign to a targeted strategy improving conversion while reducing wasted outreach.
+Answering this allows the bank to shift from a one-size-fits-all campaign to a targeted strategy, improving conversion while reducing wasted outreach.

 ---